alanpaxton/alanpaxton.github.io/java-benchmarks.md

  * Support API methods that return results in buffers supplied by the client.
  * Support `byte[]`-based APIs as the simplest way of getting data into a usable configuration for a broad range of Java use.
  * Support direct `ByteBuffer`s as these can reduce copies when used as part of a chain of `ByteBuffer`-based operations.
-This sort of sohpisticated streaming model is most likely to be used by clients where performance is important, and so we decide to support it.
+This sort of sophisticated streaming model is most likely to be used by clients where performance is important, and so we decide to support it.
  * Support indirect `ByteBuffer`s for a combination of reasons:
    * API consistency between direct and indirect buffers
    * Simplicity of implementation, as we can wrap `byte[]`-oriented methods